bitcoin/bips/bip-0054/test_vectors/README.md

 rules.
 It is intended to be used to test a BIP54 implementation by feeding the header chain to a Bitcoin node implementation, enforcing the BIP54 rules on this chain from genesis.

-The test vector file features a JSON array of JSON objects, each corresponding to a test case.
-Each JSON object features the following entries:
+To avoid repeating the headers that test cases have in common, the test vector file is a tree of JSON objects rather than a list.
+Each node features the following entries:
-- `header_chain`: a JSON array of strings.
-An ordered list of hex-encoded mainnet block headers.
+- `block_headers`: a JSON array of strings.
+An ordered list of hex-encoded mainnet block headers extending the header chain of its parent node.
+The headers of the root node start with the genesis block.
+- `extensions`: a JSON array of JSON objects.
+The child nodes, each extending this node's header chain.
+Only present on inner nodes.

+Each leaf node corresponds to a test case, whose header chain is made of the `block_headers` of every node on the path from the root to this leaf, in order.
+Instead of `extensions`, leaf nodes feature the following entries:
 - `valid`: a JSON boolean.
 Whether this chain of headers is valid according to BIP54.
 - `comment`: a JSON string.
 Description of the test case.